 How do I get my elderly family members to be active?

 There are several ways to coax older adults on to greater fitness health see Esson notes below:

 Explain the great health benefits.
-Encourage elders with the facts of how regular physical activity is essential for better living as they age.
+Encourage elders with the facts of how regular physical activity is essential for better Healthy Living as they age.
 Highlight the exercise advantages of easing joint stiffness and pain and improving energy and outlook.
 No one is too old to exercise.